 Like when we fall in love.
 The land and the sky, the restaurant, the car, her voice and her scent, what she said and the expression that passed across her face, briefly but unforgettably, and all the places and moments that led you to assume the risk, explore the unknown, hope for reward, and move, moving through her neighborhood, remembering the voice, the way the light was reflected, the song that was playing and the sounds of the traffic on the street.

 You will never forget it as long as you live.
 That will lead you back, to her, forever.

 The natural world guides us to what works.
-To explore.
+It offers opportunities to explore.
 To prepare our minds and bodies and skills and spirit.
 To depart and take risks.
 To seek reward, and to return.

 This takes a long time.
 It takes persistence.
 It includes error.
 We are unfinished.
 We are engaged in a transformative enterprise.
 We learn.
-We do best when we use virtue and strength and work together.
-We can learn that, by trial and error, over the course of a lifetime if we are fortunate, over ages and ages if we are human.
+We do best when we use virtue and strength and we work together.
+We can learn that – by trial and error, over the course of a lifetime if we are fortunate, over ages and ages of trial and error by our ancestors, if we are human.

-But what if you – or what if someone – could manipulate people’s minds and just give them that intense reward experience, at will.
+But what if you – or what if someone – could manipulate people’s minds and just give them that intense reward-experience, at will?
 What if you could enslave people, as many as you want, and have them serve you?
-You can!